Shashwath19/melanoma_cancer_detection_algorithm/README.md

 - Vascular lesion.

 ## Conclusions
 The goal is to build the CNN model which will detects the type of cancer.
 The given input data has 9 different classes.
-Initialy a model has been built using given data & its observed that the accuracy is low & model is Overfitting.
+Initialy a model has been built using training data & its observed that the accuracy is low & model is Overfitting.
 Its also oberved that some of the classes of having very less images & some classes have more images.
 Augmentation method is added to generate more images for each classes & the model is built again using augmented data.
+700 sample images has been added for each claees for making model accurate.
+Finally the model has been verified with the test set provided & the model is able to detect the type of cancer correctly.